GUIDELINES AND APPLICATION DETAILS HERE!

-The Tapestry Voices team from the SF/North and East Bay chapter of SCBWI is pleased to announce the 2025 Equity & Inclusion (EQI) awards will be open for submissions from July 15 to September 1, 2025.
+The Tapestry of Voices (TOV) team from the SF/North and East Bay chapter of SCBWI is pleased to announce the 2025 Equity & Inclusion (EQI) awards will be open for submissions from July 15 to September 1, 2025.
 With these awards, we continue to seek increased diversity in children’s literature, both in terms of content creators and the content itself.

-We invite writers and illustrators (members and non-members), especially with backgrounds and experiences currently underrepresented in our industry, as well as content in all categories that accurately and positively reflects the diversity of the world.
+We invite writers and illustrators with backgrounds and experiences currently underrepresented in our industry AND/OR those who create diverse content that accurately and positively reflects the diversity of the world to apply for these awards.
+Please note the EQI awards are open to BOTH current SCBWI members and non-members from our region.*

 Winners will be announced in October and will receive free membership to SCBWI for one year and one free regional conference or intensive.